-- The size of the commercial potential of the idea, including potential benefits to the UK both economic and societal. - Consideration of the market need, IP position and commercialisation strategy should be identified. - Likelihood to deliver
+The size of the commercial potential of the idea, including potential benefits to the UK both economic and societal.
+The clarity of the market need, IPR position and commercialisation strategy should be identified.

-Development plan
+• Development plan

-- The quality of the plan for technical and commercial development, with evidence of how the project will be managed. - Consideration of potential partner engagement as the technology matures towards commercialisation - Consideration of the future of the project after FoF funding
+The quality of the plan for technical and commercial development, with evidence of how the project will be managed.